trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Continue learning

 This quickstart showed you the basics of the Truffle project lifecycle, but there is much more to learn.
-Please continue on with the rest of our [documentation](/docs) and especially our [tutorials](/tutorials) to learn more.
+Please continue on with the rest of our [documentation](/docs) and especially our [guides](/guides) or [tutorial](/tutorial) to learn more.